Ylvauk/mongoose-vampires-practice/README.md

 ![mongoose](https://s-media-cache-ak0.pinimg.com/564x/ee/b7/a9/eeb7a99383582d53e65ffcc0e4a225bd.jpg)

+## Technical Requirements

+1. Must be able to run without syntax errors
+1. Must get functionality required for each section working

+## Deliverables

+1. An `app.js` file with your solutions to the prompts below.

 # Resources

 Note that some of these prompts will be challenging!
 Do your best and utilize the following resources to research the commands you will need: